Kelly King: Early life and education

-King worked on his family's tobacco farm during childhood, located in Zebulon to the East of Raleigh.
-During high school, he was a salesman for clothing and vacuums.
-He then received a Bachelor of Business Administration, East Carolina University, Greenville, North Carolina, followed by an M.B.A. from the same institution.
-He also attended Stonier Graduate School of Banking at Rutgers University, Newark, New Jersey.
+King was born on September 12, 1948, in Raleigh, North Carolina.
+He grew up in a family of modest means, working on his family's tobacco farm in Zebulon, east of Raleigh, during his childhood.
+During high school, he worked as a salesman selling clothing and vacuums.

+King earned a Bachelor of Business Administration and a Master of Business Administration from East Carolina University in Greenville, North Carolina.
+He subsequently attended the Stonier Graduate School of Banking at Rutgers University in Newark, New Jersey, where his thesis on leadership later became known as the Truist Leadership Model.